redlibrarian/redlibrarian.github.io/_posts/2019-10-24-aftermaths-and-new-beginnings.markdown

 capitalism are considered a scarce commodity.
 Like competition for jobs, competition for rights is seen as a zero sum game.
 If an immigrant gains a job, it must be at the expense of a citizen; if a trans woman gains a right, it must be at the expense of a cis woman.
+Both are lies told to reproduce capitalist social and economic relations.
 Trans exclusionary feminism cannot see that the solution is not to participate in this patriarchal-capitalist-devised competition, but to transcend it, to recognize that the struggle for rights is not a zero sum problem, that